sursh/my-blog-2012-2015/source/talks/asking-helping/index.markdown

 ## References & Inspiration

 I'll also post some of the links and writings that inspired me and helped shape my thinking on this topic.
 There was also a lot that wouldn't fit in a half hour but are totally worth reading, so I'll post some of those as well.
+I probably won't have time to do this until Monday, so please bookmark this page and check back! :)